federicominniti/LearnIt/README.md

 Furthermore users can receive suggestions, on interensting courses or users to follow, based on their tastes.

 LearnIt! is designed to handle a large amount of data that is typical of the social-network era, ensuring good performances, with NoSQL database.
-In particular the two different databases used in the application are MongoDB and Neo4J.
+In particular the two different databases used in the application are MongoDB (in a cluster of three nodes) and Neo4J.
+MongoDB is mainly used for storage of users' data and Neo4J for recommendation functionalities.

 Here you can find datasets used in this project. https://drive.google.com/drive/folders/1OOGafF7gf2bamXVXPgTNMvoj-C9HFSXq?usp=sharing